-6:17.3 Design Standards
+6:17.3 Design Standards.

-The following standards are intended to be used as a design aid by developers proposing retail developments and as an evaluation tool by the Travelers Rest Planning Commission during their review processes.
+The following standards are intended to be used as a design aid by developers proposing retail developments and as an evaluation tool during review processes.

-6:17.3-1 Aesthetic Character
+6:17.3-1 Aesthetic Character.

 Intent: Commercial developments have a large impact on the way a community presents itself.
 As such, commercial development should be designed in a manner that limits negative visual impacts.